 Students can also benefit from Amazon Prime.
 If you're a two- or four-year college student with a valid .edu email, you can get a free six-month trial of Amazon Prime Student, which gets you all of the benefits of Prime in addition to special student-specific deals and coupons.
 After your trial ends, Prime Student will cost you half the price of a regular Prime membership for up to four years or until you graduate, whichever comes first.

 Those are just a few of the many features of Amazon Prime.
 Below are the answers to all of your questions concerning Prime membership.

 Q.: What is Amazon Prime?

 A.: Amazon Prime is a paid service — $119 per year or $12.99 per month — that gives Amazon shoppers a variety of perks.
 The biggest perk, however, is free one- or two-day shipping on most items sold by Amazon.

 If the $119 annual membership seems steep, there are a few ways to lessen the impact.

 Q.: Why should I subscribe to Amazon Prime?

-A.: Amazon lists a variety of reasons why customers who frequent its website may want a Prime subscription:
+A.: Amazon lists a variety of reasons why customers who frequent its website may want a Prime subscription.
+Below you'll find a few.

 - Free two-day shipping on eligible items to addresses in the contiguous U.S. and other shipping benefits.
 For more information, go to Amazon Prime Shipping Benefits.